Florida property manager licensing requirement

 | Owner reporting | Monthly statements, occupancy reports, expense tracking |

-Management fees for full-service STR management in Florida range from 20–35% of gross rental revenue, depending on market, property type, and services included.
+Management fees for full-service STR management in Florida range from 20 to 35% of gross rental revenue, depending on market, property type, and services included.
 Some managers use a 'net rate' model (they set the price and keep the difference above a guaranteed owner payout) rather than a percentage fee.
 Get fee structures in writing and clarify what is included vs. billed separately (e.g., professional photography, deep cleaning, HVAC service calls).

 Software-assisted self-management from Canada